• Branding & Design

 LETTER MARK

-Lettermarks are comparable to symbols, but they’re wholly typographic.
+Letter marks are comparable to symbols, but they’re wholly typographic.
 They represent a company through a simple mark that uses the initials of a company’s name.
 This type of logo is excellent for businesses whose name is too long, hard to pronounce, or not very distinct, and it also assigns an equal position to every word in a company’s name.
-Designers usually alter a font, add a distinctive element to the letterforms, or creatively arrange them to make it unique to the brand and more recognizable.
+Designers usually alter a font, add a distinctive element to the letterforms, or creatively arrange them to make them unique to the brand and more recognizable.
 And like symbols and icons, it takes some time to develop recognition to the point where people identify a letter mark or sign with a business name.
 Overall, letter marks are helpful secondary or alternative logos and are used by some of the most recognizable brands in the world.

 WORDMARK

 Wordmarks spell out the name of a company.
 And while they might seem simple, there’s more involved than simply choosing a font and typing out the name.
 Wordmarks are frequently fashioned or altered in a way that differentiates it from a plain font, or sometimes a new font might be created explicitly for the logo.
-They make up 37% of the top 100 brands in the world, because including a business’s name is tremendously essential for recognition.
+They make up 37% of the top 100 brands in the world because including a business’s name is tremendously essential for recognition.
 Wordmarks work best as a chief logo if the name of your business is characteristic or comparatively short.
 Otherwise, you might choose a combination mark or an emblem to help differentiate your primary logo a little bit more.
 Also, like with a letter mark logo, typography will be a crucial decision.
 Since the focus will be on your name, you’ll want to pick a font—or create a font—that captures the essence of what your business does.
 A wordmark is the right choice if you’re a new business and need to get your name out there, make sure that name is short enough to take advantage of the design.
 Anything too long can look too cluttered.
-Wordmark logos are easy to replicate across marketing material and branding, thus making them highly flexible options for a new and emerging business.
+Wordmark logos are easy to replicate across marketing material and branding, thus making them highly flexible options for new and emerging businesses.

 COMBINATION MARK

-Combination marks they combine a wordmark with a symbol, icon, or letter mark.
+Combination marks combine a wordmark with a symbol, icon, or letter mark.
 This type of logo is the best of both worlds; it spells out a company’s name while connecting it with a visual icon.
 And that’s why they’re the most common, making up 56% of the top 100 brands in the world.
 It also delivers a lot of versatility because while the components of a well-designed combination mark look great all together, they can also be broken apart and used separately on their own.
 Because combination marks include quite a few different components, they’re more challenging to design and necessitate more time and intention.
 However, the versatility and distinction you can attain through a combination mark make the extra work worth it.
 This type of logo is also easier to trademark because the grouping of all the different components helps set it apart from other logos and brands.
 With a combination mark, people will even begin to associate your name with your pictorial mark or mascot right away.
 In the future, you may be able to rely exclusively on a logo symbol, and not always have to include your name.

 EMBLEM